awwaiid/thelackthereof/It_Takes_All_Sorts.md

 It's simple til it's not
 It's simple til it's not
 It's simple til it's not
-My favorite restort
+My favorite retort
 It takes all sorts (x7)

 (verse 2)
 Saw a girl standing there,
 Going by the name of Cher,
 Telling me my life needs more,
-And about her cult d'jour
+And about her cult du jour

 All you need to be happy,
 Is to get rid of everything,
-But befor eyou do,
+But before you do,
 Could you buy a trinket or two?

 (chorus)